ecosystem-state/nonstationarity-best-practices/05_WAoyster_case_study/README.md

-# 04_DLM - GAM comparison
+# 05_WAoyster_case_study

-We included an analysis that compared DLM and GAM output across case studies (GoA salmon and Lake Washington).
-This folder contains the data that was combined and the resulting output for the combined analysis.
-For more context on these case studies, see the associated case study folders.
+We considered a fourth case study that was not ultimately included in this analysis as we determined the interpretation was similar to the GoA salmon case study, but that case study offered a clearer illustration.
+Here we provide the scripts for processing and exploring the raw data "01_oyster_dfa.R" with the raw data contained in the data folder, and the exploratory linear models and GAMs that were considered which are in "02_wa.oystercondition.qmd"